 The course assessment tasks enable students to demonstrate a full range of skills and attributes.
-The modules GIS fundamentals and Spatial Data Management will introduce students to the fundamentals of mapping and working with spatial datasets and will be assessed through the production of maps integrating sources of geospatial data and short reports.
-These will be of varying lengths, recognising that writing articles to a short length can be more challenging and can develop skills relevant to professional practice.
-The Advanced GIS and Web mapping modules provide students with the opportunity to develop applications using network analysis in Advanced GIS and a range of web tools to develop a web mapping site for a local authority.
-Both tasks are typical of outputs that might be created by a consultancy company.
-The modules Aerial Photography and https://intranet.cranfield.ac.uk/EducationServices/Pages/SenateHandbooksA-Z.aspx
+The modules GIS & Spatial Data Management and Scientific Python will introduce students to the fundamentals of mapping and working with spatial datasets alongside coding and the fundamentals of Data Science, which will be assessed through the production of maps and visualisations integrating sources of geospatial data and short reports.
+These will be of varying lengths, recognising that writing articles to a short length can be more challenging and can develop skills

-3 Providing the minimum mark is met, a mark of 40-49% will be automatically compensated if a student's overall average taught assessment mark (including the failed assessment) is greater than 50%.
+Providing the minimum mark is met, a mark of 40-49% will be automatically compensated if a student's overall average taught assessment mark (including the failed assessment) is greater than 50%.
 Students are advised, however, that they retain the right to re-take an assessment with a mark of <40% (but should note that a re-take attempt will be capped at 50%), as long as they haven't failed more than 30 credits.
 At the discretion of the Board of Examiners or by Board of Examiners Chair's Actions a student may be permitted a re-take attempt of modules in the range of 40-49% only if the average mark of their other taught modules would not allow them to qualify for their award (<50%).